 Trinity is disproportionately attended by the privately educated: 35% of a given year against a national average of 7% were privately educated.
 This is very much in line with trends across the Anglophone world

-Lack of resources leave TAP courses unable to adopt new teaching methodologies, according to Dr. Lisa Keane.
+TAP courses have been unable to adopt new teaching methodologies because of a lack of resources, according to Dr. Lisa Keane.

 Council meeting also sees heated discussion on the possible reduction in the number of campaigning weeks and hustings.